steadywool/dotfiles/README.md

 ## How it work ? 🔬
 By default, only the applications needed to run the system are installed.

-To install additional graphic applications, [Flatpak](https://www.flatpak.org) is within the user's reach.
+To install additional graphical applications, [Flatpak](https://www.flatpak.org) is within the user's reach.

 For applications in CLI, or not present in Flatpak, [Distrobox](https://github.com/89luca89/distrobox) and [Podman](https://podman.io) are installed.